standardloop/knowledge-transfer/01-kind/README.md

 I will naming must cluster `slke-1` (standardloop kubernetes engine 1).

-You can create clusters without config files, but I always recomended getting in the habit of using them for repeatable behavior.
+You can create clusters without config files, but I always recommend getting in the habit of using them for repeatable behavior.

 ---